 So, have you been reading spooky manga this week?

-MELINDA: I have indeed, or at least partly so.
+MJ: I have indeed, or at least partly so.
 My first read this week was volume seven of Yuki Midorikawa’s Natsume’s Book of Friends.
 Though this supernatural series tends more towards adjectives like “quiet” and “touching” than it does things like “scary,” this particular volume actually kinda hits the mark.

 In this volume, Natusme finds himself relying on his uneasy friendship with flashy exorcist Natori in the face of someone much more terrifying, whose disregard for yokai puts Natsume and his friends in danger.
 And as it turns out, this is a really good thing.
 This is not a series that I generally consider suspenseful, but I was hovering on the edge of my seat for this entire volume, worried and anxious and generally creeped out.